svartalf/rust-battery/README.md

 See the `battery/examples/` folder in the [repository](https://github.com/svartalf/rust-battery/blob/master/battery/examples/simple.rs) for additional examples.

-## FFI interface
+## FFI bindings

-Experimental [battery-ffi](https://crates.io/crates/battery-ffi) crate provides the FFI bindings to the `battery` crate, so it can be used with another languages, such as C, Python or NodeJS.
+Experimental [battery-ffi](https://crates.io/crates/battery-ffi) crate provides the FFI bindings to the `battery` crate, so it can be used with other languages, such as C, Python or NodeJS.

 Check its [README](https://github.com/svartalf/rust-battery/tree/master/battery-ffi)
 and [documentation](https://docs.rs/battery-ffi) for details.